hashicorp/terraform-provider-hcp/docs/resources/waypoint_add_on_definition.md

 - `name` (String) Variable name
 - `options` (List of String) List of options
+- `variable_type` (String) Variable type

+Optional:

 - `user_editable` (Boolean) Whether the variable is editable by the user creating an add-on
-- `variable_type` (String) Variable type